-Credit awards for Texas State Technical College (TSTC) courses based on credit by examination or non-traditional training and experiences is available to students who plan to enroll at TSTC and to currently enrolled students.
+Credit awards for Texas State Technical College (TSTC) courses based on credit by examination or credit from a non-traditional external agency organization is available to students who plan to enroll at TSTC and to currently enrolled students.
 TSTC awards credit for various examinations published by the College Board, including the College Board Advanced Placement Program (AP) and the College Level Examination Program Subject Exams (CLEP-S).
-TSTC also awards credit for training received while in the United States Armed Services, for credit earned through the International Baccalaureate Diploma Program and, for credit earned in high school dual credit courses.
-Students may also be eligible to receive credit awards for other types of training and experience subject to review and approval by the appropriate college official.
+TSTC also awards credit for training received while in the United States Armed Services, for credit earned through the International Baccalaureate Diploma Program, and for credit earned in high school dual credit courses.
+Additional non-traditional educational training such as TSTC training credit (CEU), corporate or industry certifications and trainings, TSTC Challenge Exams, and life experiences may also be considered for TSTC credit award based on appropriate and consistent criteria.